Kainé

 is a character from the 2010 video game Nier, a spin-off of the Drakengard series developed by Cavia and published by Square Enix.
 She is a lead character and player companion in Nier, and prominent in related media and merchandise.
-During Nier she accompanies the unnamed protagonist in his quest to help a young girl called Yonah, first to cure her disease and then to rescue her from a being called the Shadowlord in a post-apocalyptic world beset by creatures called Shades.
+During Nier she accompanies the player-named protagonist in his quest to help a young girl called Yonah, first to cure her disease and then to rescue her from a being called the Shadowlord in a post-apocalyptic world beset by creatures called Shades.
 Kainé's storyline focuses around her quest for revenge against a monstrous Shade called Hook, and her history of discrimination due to being possessed by a Shade and being born intersex.

 Kainé was created by Yoko Taro, director and story writer of Nier, as an unconventional female-identifying lead.
 Korean illustrator D.K created her design, and writers Sawako Natori and Jun Eishima contributed to her backstory.
 Her design was updated by Akihiko Yoshida for the 2021 remaster of Nier.
 Across all spoken appearances, she is voiced by Laura Bailey in English and Atsuko Tanaka in Japanese.
 The character was noted and generally praised by critics for her portrayal, though her outfit and swearing drew some mixed reactions.
 She is also a popular character with fans of the Nier series.